splunk/MetricsMetaConfigurationApp/README.md

 # MetricsMetaConfigurationApp
 App designed to create an app that will tag Windows Perfmon inputs with the `_meta` field for each host uniquely.
-At the moment it is only designed for the out of the box configurations used by Splunk App for Infrastructure.
+At the moment it is only designed for the out of the box configurations used by Splunk App for Infrastructure and Splunk IT Essentials for additional metadata per entity.

 ## Why does this app exist?
-Because metrics collection requires at least 1 `_meta` value, Splunk Docs recommends using the configuration located here: https://docs.splunk.com/Documentation/InfraApp/2.1.0/Admin/ManualInstallWindowsUF#Sample_inputs.conf_file_for_metrics_and_logs_collection
+Because Windows metrics collection requires at least 1 `_meta` value, Splunk Docs recommends using the configuration located here: https://docs.splunk.com/Documentation/InfraApp/latest/Admin/ManualInstallWindowsUF

-The `_meta` value is predefined in this configuration to contain this:
+The `_meta` value in the documentation is predefined with this configuration to contain this:
 ```
 _meta =  os::"Microsoft Windows Server 2012 R2 Standard" os_version::6.3.9600 entity_type::Windows_Host
 ```